akrimahuzaifa/Playcanvas-WebGPU/README.md

 # WebGPU
-Playcanvas switch to Web GPU
+Playcanvas switch to Web GPU from webgl2